ec-blaster/pyMagicSwitchbot/README.md

-# pyMagicSwitchBot
+# pyMagicSwitchbot

-This is a Python library that allows the integration of MagicSwitchBot devices in open source projects like home automation.
+This is a Python library that allows the integration of MagicSwitchbot devices in open source projects like home automation.

 ## Product description

-The [MagicSwitchBot device](https://www.interear.com/smart-products/magic-bluetooth-switchbot.html) is a clone of the SwitchBot manufactured by the chinese company *Shenzhen Interear Intelligent Technology Co., Ltd*.
+The [MagicSwitchbot device](https://www.interear.com/smart-products/magic-bluetooth-switchbot.html) is a clone of the Switchbot manufactured by the chinese company *Shenzhen Interear Intelligent Technology Co., Ltd*.

 <img src="img/render.jpg" alt="Rendered product image" style="zoom:50%;" />